sinha-sanchay/sinha-sanchay/README.md

   <h1>Sanchay Sinha</h1>

   <p>Hello, I'm Sanchay Sinha, a dedicated B.Tech CSE student currently in my second year.
-I specialize in front-end development and content creation, merging technology with creativity.
+I am good in front-end development and content creation, merging technology with creativity.
 Here's a glimpse of what I bring to the table:</p>

   <h2>🔧 Skills</h2>
   <ul>